tauhir/SeriesRecommender/README.md

 * Database creation

 * Database initialization
+sudo pg_ctlcluster 10 main start - for some reason I have to do this on WSL 2.
 * How to run the test suite

 * Services (job queues, cache servers, search engines, etc.)